avineetpal185/Crop-Recommendation-System/README.md

 ## ⭐ Support

-If you found this project useful, please consider giving it a ⭐ on GitHub.
+If you found this project interesting, please consider giving it a ⭐ on GitHub.